 Safe Harbor is a nonprofit organization that provides shelter, supportive services, and advocacy to survivors of domestic violence and sexual assault.
 We also provide education, awareness, and resources to our community.

-Since Safe Harbor began as a grassroots effort by a dedicated group of citizens in 1997 our services and practices have continued to grow and evolve to meet the needs of survivors, those impacted by violence, and our community.
+Since Safe Harbor began as a grassroots effort by a dedicated group of citizens in 1997, our services and practices have continued to grow and evolve to meet the needs of survivors, those impacted by violence, and our community.
+We have implemented strengths-based, trauma-informed best practices recognizing that each person we serve is an expert in their experience.

 Our new logo embodies intersectionality.
 The intersecting circles that make the whole of our logo honor the intersections and interconnections of the people, influences, and social factors related to decreasing violence in the community and serving those impacted by that violence.